hds/rfr/docs/src/file-format/chunked.md

 The remaining times in the interval are chunk timestamps and so are relative to the base time.

 The start and end times represent the time period that a chunk covers within the recording.
-All events recorded that occur on or after the start time and strictly before the end time will be included in this chunk and not in any other chunk.
+All records that occur on or after the start time and strictly before the end time will be included in this chunk and not in any other chunk.

 Note that while a chunk's base time is always measured in whole seconds, the chunk may have start and end times which aren't, for example if the chunk period is less than 1 second.